bruvellu/cephalic-furrow/3-text/furrow.md

 # Acknowledgements

-LoPaTs for discussions, Akanksha fly pushing and cartographic projections, Vlado for projections, Lemke for discussions, Ju for text suggestions, LMF for essential imaging support, EMBO for funding.
+LoPaTs for discussions, Akanksha fly pushing and cartographic projections, Vlado for projections, Lemke for discussions, Ju for text suggestions, Jan Brugués and Keisuke Ishihara for the laser ablation setup, LMF for essential imaging support, EMBO for funding.

 # References